pydata/xarray/doc/user-guide/indexing.rst

 Vectorized indexing may be used to extract information from the nearest grid cells of interest, for example, the nearest climate model grid cells to a collection specified weather station latitudes and longitudes.
+When selecting the nearest values across multiple dimensions, be sure to give the selection DataArrays a new (shared) dimension name; below the latitude and longitude dimensions of the original Dataset are being selected against and the output dimension is called "points":

 .. ipython:: python